 Please make sure that your shipping system is able to record the customs and shipment data required by the customs authorities and transmit the data to DPD.
 Our "File Format MPSEXPDATA 1.30" specification in the download area on this page will tell you step by step how to adapt your shipping system correctly.
 This is the only version that contains all the necessary system adjustments required in the course of Brexit.

 Information for shippers

-Even with the trade agreement, there will be some changes in parcel shipping to and from the UK will change a lot, because the UK became a third country on 1 January 2021.
-For goods with EU origin there are basically zero customs duties and zero quotas.
-However, import VAT still has to be paid irrespective of this.
-This also applies to goods that originate in the UK and are imported into the EU.
+Even with the trade agreement, there will be some changes in parcel shipping to and from the UK, as the UK became a non-EU country on 1 January 2021.
+For goods with EU origin, there are basically zero customs duties and zero quotas.
+However, import VAT will still have to be paid.
+The same will apply to goods originating in the UK and imported into the EU.
 Please note that the exemption limit of 22 euros for goods from non-EU countries will cease to apply on 1 July 2021.
 This means that you will generally have to pay import duties on all goods you order from a third country such as the UK, in the country where the consumption takes place.

-The amount you have to pay as the consignee is made up of import duties, VAT and administrative costs.
-The exact amount depends on the value of the goods in the parcel, the VAT rate and the rate of import duty.
+The amount you have to pay as the consignee is made up of import duties, import VAT and a service charge.
+The exact amount depends on the value of the goods, the VAT rate and the rate of import duty.

-The administrative costs include the costs for the customs declaration and the documents required for this, together with VAT.
+The service fee includes the costs of customs processing and the documents required for this plus VAT.